Usages of standard dashboard nodes¶

 Save and execute the flow.

-The Table node allows you to display the data as a table in the dashboard.
-For more information, refer to the info tab of table node.
+The "microphone" node allows you to create an audio to be recorded and allows speech recognition from the dashboard.
+For more information, refer to the info tab of microphone node.

 -